gwarzecha/README-generator/README.md

   * [Tests](#tests)
   * [Questions?](#questions)

+  ## Installation:

-  ## Installation: clone the repo then npm install
+  Clone the repo then npm install

+  ## Usage:

-  ## Usage: Answer the prompts and the info will populate in the correct area of the README
+  Answer the prompts and the info will populate in the correct area of the README

+  ## Contributing:

-  ## Contributing: git pull so I can see edits
+  Create git pull request so I can visualize edits

-  ## Tests: none
+  ## Tests:

+  None